vuxcode/pr1-project-MG-100/time-report.md

 - 2025-04-12 18:15-18:30
 1. *I sort of fixed the issue after changing name of the startQuiz function and IDs along with the start variable.*
 2. *Forgot to add that I created a function called "nextQuestion" in the previous version and I want it to work with the buttons after clicking on the start button.*

+- 2025-04-15 23:30-00:20
+1. Added answers to my buttons (text) using innerText, index variable and the index number for each button.
+2. Working on the next function with the parameter "userInput" to track which button was pressed if I can do it correctly.
+Some progress made!
+3. Changed name for a function.
+Also read some lesson notes.